digitaltwinnn/MxDirtyForm/README.md

 # Dirty Forms - Mendix Widget

-Provides various features to monitor, highlight, and act on field and dataview changes.
+Provides various options in the Mendix modeler to monitor, highlight and act on field- and dataview- changes.
-Based on a highly modified version of below Plugin to support Mendix and below features.
+This is a Mendix App Platform Dojo widget which is based on a modified version of the following jQuery library;
 (Dirty Forms jQuery Plugin | v2.0.0 | 2010-2015 Mal Curtis | License MIT)

 ## Contributing